SamcoAu88/coffee-shop-sales-analysis/README.md

 - The near-equal popularity of "Regular" and "Large" sizes could inform inventory and purchasing decisions.
 Addressing the significant portion of products with unidentified sizes might improve future size-based analysis.
 - Operational adjustments, such as reviewing opening/closing hours for the "Astoria" and "Lower Manhattan" stores, could potentially optimize resource allocation and profitability.

-## Further Analysis (Optional)

-You could consider expanding this analysis with:

-- **Customer Segmentation:** If you have customer IDs or loyalty program data, you could segment customers based on their purchasing behavior.
-- **Basket Analysis:** Explore which products are frequently bought together.
-- **Forecasting:** Use time series models to predict future sales.

 ## Libraries Used

 - pandas